ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/intermediate-course/making-components-work-together.md

 Once you have finished, the result should look like this:

-{{ image('/static/img/courses/intermediate/image11.png', 312, 553, caption='Image of the styled thumbnail carousel') }}
+{{ image('/static/img/courses/intermediate/image11.png', 312, 553, align='center third', caption='Image of the styled thumbnail carousel') }}

 ### Solution